 First: Get someone to score your writing responses.

-The TOEFL exam has two writing tasks.
+The TOEFL Writing test has two writing tasks.
 Like the speaking section of the exam, there are no specific right or wrong answers.
 Your responses will be graded according to a rubric, which you can view online here.
 While scoring your responses based on this rubric is possible, you will get a more accurate assessment if you have a TOEFL tutor or someone very familiar with the exam grade your responses.

 Second: Find the average of your scores from each of the tasks.